 On the right sidebar of the options page, you can see a link to install the Importer Plugin.
 Click on it, and the plugin installs.

 These starter sites suit well when you are building new websites.
-Otherwise, if you are just switching themes on an existing website, you should not import a demo site.
+Otherwise, if you are just switching themes on an existing website, you need not import a demo site.

 Once the importer plugin is installed, you will see a new menu item – Starter Templates – under Appearance.
 Open it.